 Cut off frequency and bandwidth The frequency range 0 ≤ ω ≤ ω b in which the magnitude of the closed loop does not drop -3 dB is called the bandwidth of the system .
 The bandwidth indicates the frequency where the gain starts to fall off from its low-frequency value.

-Read moreWhat is the cutoff frequency of an RC circuit?
+Read moreWhat is the formula for calculating the cutoff frequency of low pass filter?

 Read more